Continental Aerospace Technologies: History

 In 1965, Ryan Aeronautical acquired a 50% stake in Continental Motors.

 In 1969, Teledyne Incorporated acquired Continental Motors, which became Teledyne Continental Motors (TCM).
 That same year, the Continental Tiara series of high output engines were introduced, although they were dropped from the line after 1978.
 The company brought the TSIO-520-BE for the Piper PA-46 to market in 1984 and it set new efficiency standards for light aircraft piston engines.
 Powered by a liquid-cooled version of the IO-240, the Rutan Voyager was the first piston-powered aircraft to circumnavigate the world without refueling in 1986.

 NASA selected Continental to develop and produce GAP in 1997, a new 200 hp piston engine to operate on Jet-A fuel.
 This was in response to 100-octane aviation gasoline becoming less available as a result of decreased demand, due to smaller turboprop engines becoming more prevalent.

-In 2008, Teledyne Continental's new president, Rhett Ross announced that the company was very concerned about future availability of 100LL avgas and as a result would develop a diesel engine in the 300 hp range for certification in 2009 or 2010.
-By the fall of 2009 the company was feeling the effects of the economic situation and the resulting reduced demand for aircraft engines.
-The company announced that it would close its plant for two one-week periods in October 2009 and January 2010.
-Salaried employees would move to a four-day work week with one week vacations for Thanksgiving and Christmas, with the aim "to protect as much of our valuable employee base as possible".